AlessandroDelSole/delsolevsix/docs/WorkingWithCodeSnippets.md

 The DelSole.VSIX library provides APIs that make it easy to both create .snippet files and create .vsix installers.

 *There are many free code snippet editors that you can use, but in case you need to build your own or you need a simple way to manipulate snippets, this library is for you.
 Do not forget to checkout the [Code Snippet Studio](https://github.com/AlessandroDelSole/CodeSnippetStudio) project, which uses the DelSole.VSIX library*

+# Code snippets for Visual Studio Code

+Visual Studio Code is a free, advanced code editor with syntax highlighting, IntelliSense, live Roslyn analysis, Git integration and much more.
+To insert a snippet, in Code click View, Command Palette, then type Snippets and select the desired programming language from the list or press CTRL+Space.

+You can write and share your own code snippets, and plug them into the Code's editor.
+To accomplish this, you first create a .json file based on the [proper JSON format](https://code.visualstudio.com/docs/customization/userdefinedsnippets).
+Once you have created one or more .json files, you can package your code snippets into a .vsix archive, which provides an automated way of installing, among the others, reusable code snippets.
+Actually, this is not the only way to share code snippets for Visual Studio Code because the way Code manages code snippets is very different from Visual Studio.
+More about these differences is discussed in the [Working with .vsix packages](https://github.com/AlessandroDelSole/delsolevsix/blob/master/docs/WorkingWithVsixPackages.md) document.

+The DelSole.VSIX library provides APIs that make it easy to create .json files.
+At this time, you can package only one snippet into a .vsix archive.

 ## The DelSole.VSIX.SnippetTools namespace